-Many online business owners tend to invest resources in developing a compelling website showcasing their products or services.
-They keep tweaking, optimising, and promoting it, hoping it will help them get their users to make a purchase.
+Many online business owners invest resources in developing a compelling website to showcase their products or services.
+They keep tweaking, optimizing, and promoting it, hoping it will help them get their users to make a purchase.
 But all these efforts are most likely to fall flat if a business misses one crucial step in turning a viewer into a purchaser: the payment process.
-The fact that your customer reached the checkout doesn’t imply a completed purchase.
-At this phase, your payment page plays a crucial role.
+The fact that your customer reached the checkout doesn't imply a completed purchase.
+At this stage, your payment page plays a crucial role, enabling your business to accept customer payments efficiently and securely.

-In today’s article, we’re about to learn more about payment pages and how to make everything work as a clock.
+In today's article, we're about to learn more about payment pages, how to collect payment information from your customers, and how to make everything work like a clock.

 What is a payment page?

 The payment page is just that — a place on your website where your customer enters their payment data.
-Depending on your business type, the action that makes a user enter your payment page can vary from paying for a good or service to depositing money on their account, subscribing to your service, etc.
+Depending on your business type, the action that prompts a user to enter your payment page can vary from paying for a good or service to depositing money into their account, subscribing to your service, etc.

-That’s why the quality of the payment page affects your conversion rate considerably.
+That's why the quality of the payment page significantly affects your conversion rate.
 With this in mind, the best practice is to provide a choice from multiple payment options.
-It minimises the chance that you’ll lose a sale because there just wasn’t a suitable payment option for a user.
-If a business offers a range of payment options to choose from, a customer can select a preferable one and enter the data needed for this particular method.
+It minimizes the chance that you'll lose a sale because there wasn't a suitable payment option for a user.
+If a business offers a range of payment options, a customer can select a preferred one and enter the data needed for that method.

 Remember that payment data is sensitive information.
-A payment page should be secure and protected from fraud, attacks, leaks, etc.
+A payment page should be secure and protected against fraud, attacks, and leaks.

-Once a user completes every step of a chosen payment flow (data entry, verification, confirmation, or others), he finally becomes a purchaser.
+Once a user completes every step of a chosen payment flow (all steps of the transaction processing: data entry, verification, confirmation, etc.), they finally become a purchaser.

 What kinds of payment pages are there?

 The types of payment pages depend on the classification criteria.
-The most legitimate ways of breaking them up into types are per integration option and the number of steps.
-Integration is an issue worth a much closer look at, so we’ll get back to it in the final part of the article.
-For now, let’s divide payment pages by size:
+The most legitimate ways to break them into types are by integration option and the number of steps.
+Integration is an issue worth a closer look, so we'll get back to it in the final part of the article.
+For now, let's divide payment pages by size:

 - One-step, or one-page, is when all the checkout process elements are displayed on a single page, and a user can enter their data in any particular order.

-- Multi-step, or multi-page, is when all the checkout process steps are broken down into several pages, meaning that users have to enter their data or take actions gradually on every step to proceed to the next one.
+- Multi-step, or multi-page, is when the checkout process is broken down into several pages, meaning users have to enter their data or take actions gradually on each step to proceed to the next.

-Given that a payment page is not necessarily just one page, many businesses and payment providers prefer calling it a checkout instead.
+Given that a payment page is not necessarily a single page, many businesses and payment providers prefer to call it a checkout instead.
 We at Corefy also follow this approach, and our payment page solution is officially called checkout.
+With modern solutions, businesses can automatically generate payment pages or checkouts to streamline transactions and improve efficiency.

 No surprise here — you can either create a payment page yourself or hire someone to do it for you.
 The first way is called in-house development, and the second means working with a third party.
-In the case of payment pages, it can be an outsourcing company, payment service provider (PSP), payment gateway, platform, etc.
+For payment pages, it can be an outsourcing company, a payment service provider (PSP), a payment gateway, or a platform, etc.

 We suggest opting for in-house payment page creation if: